 How far to go?
 Which road to take?

 I haven’t chosen my path and I think in a way that is a choice in itself.
-I am nervous to follow a schedule of appointments in my quest for beauty.
-I am not yet convinced that invasive treatments will make me bien dans ma peau – I feel sure they will help but they cannot be the sole solution because even the most ‘beautiful’ and most ‘perfect’ women can often times be without magic.
+To follow a schedule of appointments in my quest for beauty makes me nervous.
+I am not yet convinced that invasive treatments will make me “younger”, prettier or even happier.
+They most likely will help but cannot be the sole solution because even the most ‘beautiful’ and most ‘perfect’ women can often time be without magic.

 And then there are the less obvious ways to face the onslaught of age.

-We could be like Madonna and find ourselves a younger, much younger lover.
+We could find ourselves a younger, much younger lover.
 This is not for every woman but maybe the point is this – happy in love is happy in mind and happy radiates through, whatever the age.
-I like to think that there is a reason so many younger men are seeking the company of older women – experience and wisdom must be the new aphrodisiac.
-More and more frequently in a youth obsessed world the advantages of age are being revered rather than rejected.
-This should put a smile on our aging faces.
+I like to think there is a reason so many younger men are seeking the company of older women; experience and wisdom must be the new aphrodisiac.
+More and more frequently in a youth-obsessed world, the advantages of age are being revered rather than rejected.
+This should put a smile on our ageing faces.

-The point I am trying to make is this – if we feel good, we look good and this is the French secret – regardless of age.
-Feeling good requires so many ingredients – a healthy body, a stimulated mind, a spiritual peace and an emotional well being – and all of this must start with us; we cannot buy it and nor can someone else do the work for us.
-Confidence is the key and if we are confident in our abilities and oiurselves then that is what will be projected to the outside world – not loose skin and wrinkles.
-Imperfections disappear with the confident woman and her inner beauty and intelligence really does shine through.
+Feeling fabulous requires a mix of ingredients – a healthy body, a stimulated mind, a spiritual peace and an emotional well being – and all of this must start with us; we cannot buy it and nor can someone else do the work for us.
+Self-confidence is what the outside world sees.
+Physical imperfections disappear with the confident woman; her inner beauty and intelligence shine through.

-Equal parts confidence and happiness, a generous splash of love, more lavish underwear and a dash of technology slash beauty therapy thrown in, xv.
+Equal parts self-confidence and happiness, a generous splash of love, more lavish underwear and a dash of beauty technology/ therapy thrown in.